peternsilva/galvanize-bookshelf-solution/3_user_registration.md

 ## Routes

-Next, update your server to handle the following HTTP request and send the appropriate HTTP response.
+In the `routes/users.js` module, add middleware to handle the following HTTP requests and send back the associated HTTP response.
+The information in both the request body and response body use the `application/json` content type.

 **NOTE:** The information in just the request body uses the `application/json` content type.